17th Sunday in Ordinary Time

 the right to privacy establishes the right to contracept,

-and from that flows the right to abort babies,
+and from that flows all the other major legal debasements

-Sounds a lot like Paul VI’s reasoning, though in reverse.
+Sounds a lot like Paul VI’s reasoning, in a backward sort of way.

-Do we have a right to privacy in God’s eyes?
+Do we have a moral right to privacy in God’s eyes?

 in their most intimate moments.